-- 2.1 When developing, revising or amending, as necessary, regulatory measures applicable to the long-term sustainability of outer space activities, States and international intergovernmental organizations should implement international obligations, including those arising under the United Nations space treaties to which they are party. - 2.2 In developing, revising or amending, as necessary, national regulatory frameworks, States and international intergovernmental organizations should: - (a) Consider the provisions of General Assembly resolution 68/74, on recommendations on national legislation relevant to the peaceful exploration and use of outer space; - (b) Implement space debris mitigation measures, such as the Space Debris Mitigation Guidelines of the Committee on the Peaceful Uses of Outer Space, through applicable mechanisms; - (c) Address, to the extent practicable, risks to people, property, public health and the environment associated with the launch, in-orbit operation and re-entry of space objects;
+2.1 When developing, revising or amending, as necessary, regulatory measures applicable to the long-term sustainability of outer space activities, States and international intergovernmental organizations should implement international obligations, including those arising under the United Nations space treaties to which they are party.

+2.2 In developing, revising or amending, as necessary, national regulatory frameworks, States and international intergovernmental organizations should:

+(a) Consider the provisions of General Assembly resolution 68/74 on recommendations on national legislation relevant to the peaceful exploration and use of outer space;

+(b) Implement space debris mitigation measures, such as the Space Debris Mitigation Guidelines of the Committee on the Peaceful Uses of Outer Space, through applicable mechanisms;

+(c) Address risks to people, property, public health and the environment associated with the launch, in-orbit operation and re-entry of space objects.
+Ways to manage risks to public health and safety can include: quality assurance and risk management techniques; methodologies to assess probabilities of injury to people or damage to property from objects reaching the surface of the Earth from space or as a result of launch attempts; probabilistic risk assessments, hazard analyses and environmental impact studies that address the complete life cycle of space missions; and measures for planetary protection.
+In cases of controlled re-entries of spacecraft or launch vehicle orbital and/or suborbital stages, States and international intergovernmental organizations should consider furnishing notices to aviators and mariners using already established procedures;

-- (d) Promote regulations and policies that support the idea of minimizing the impacts of human activities on Earth as well as on the outer space environment.
-They are encouraged to plan their activities based on the Sustainable Development Goals, their main national requirements, and international considerations for the sustainability of space and the Earth; - (e) Implement the guidance contained in the Safety Framework for Nuclear Power Source Applications in Outer Space and satisfy the intent of the Principles Relevant to the Use of Nuclear Power Sources in Outer Space through applicable mechanisms that provide a regulatory, legal and technical framework that sets out responsibilities and assistance mechanisms, prior to using nuclear power sources in outer space; - (f) Consider the potential benefits of using existing international technical standards, including those published by the International Organization for Standardization (ISO), the Consultative Committee for Space Data Systems and national standardization bodies.
-In addition, States should consider the utilization of recommended practices and voluntary guidelines proposed by the Inter-Agency Space Debris Coordination Committee and the Committee on Space Research; - (g) Weigh the costs, benefits, disadvantages and risks of a range of alternatives and ensure that such measures have a clear purpose and are implementable and practicable in terms of the technical, legal and management capacities of the State imposing the regulation.
-Regulations should also be efficient in terms of limiting the cost for compliance (e.g., in terms of money, time or risk) compared with feasible alternatives; - (h) Encourage advisory input from affected national entities during the process of developing regulatory frameworks governing space activities to avoid unintended consequences of regulation that might be more restrictive than necessary or that conflicts with other legal obligations; - (i) Examine and adapt existing relevant legislation to ensure its compliance with these guidelines, considering the need for transition periods appropriate to their level of technical development.
+(d) Promote regulations and policies that support the idea of minimizing the impacts of human activities on Earth as well as in the outer space environment.
+They are encouraged to prioritize their activities based on sustainable development goals, their main national requirements, and international considerations for the sustainability of space and the Earth;

+(e) Implement the guidance contained in the Safety Framework for Nuclear Power Source Applications in Outer Space and satisfy the intent of the Principles Relevant to the Use of Nuclear Power Sources in Outer Space through applicable mechanisms that provide a regulatory, legal and technical framework that sets out responsibilities and assistance mechanisms, prior to using nuclear power sources in outer space;

+(f) Consider the potential benefits of using existing international technical standards, including those published by the International Organization for Standardization (ISO), the Consultative Committee for Space Data Systems and national standardization bodies.
+In addition, States should consider the utilization of recommended practices and voluntary guidelines proposed by the Inter-Agency Space Debris Coordination Committee and the Committee on Space Research;

+(g) Weigh the costs, benefits, disadvantages and risks of a range of alternatives and ensure that such measures have a clear purpose and are implementable and practicable in terms of the technical, legal and management capacities of the State imposing the regulation.
+Regulations should also be efficient in terms of limiting the cost for compliance (e.g., in terms of money, time or risk) compared with feasible alternatives;

+(h) Encourage advisory input from affected national entities during the process of developing regulatory frameworks governing space activities to avoid unintended consequences of regulation that might be more restrictive than necessary or that conflicts with other legal obligations;

+(i) Examine and adapt existing relevant legislation to ensure its compliance with these guidelines, considering the need for transition periods appropriate to their level of technical development.

+Guideline 3 [formerly guidelines 14 + 32 + 33]